DrJonYearsley/Corona/README.md

 d2$dateRep = as.Date(d2$dateRep)
 ```

-Calculate rolling average over a window (nominally 7 days).
+Calculate rolling average over a window (roughly 5- 7 days).
 One reason
 for doing this is because there’s uncertainty in the dates due to the
 time it takes for deaths and cases to be registered, etc.